aleju/papers/neural-nets/Generic Model-Agnostic Network_for Single Image Dehazing.md

     - Haze and smog are among the most common environmental factors impacting image quality and, therefore, image analysis.
 This paper proposes an end-to-end generative method for image dehazing.
     - It is based on designing a fully convolutional neural network to recognize haze structures in input images and restore clear, haze-free images.
     - Functionally addressing, this architecture is composed of an end-to-end generative method which uses an encoder-decoder approach to solve the dehazing problem.
-    - Input is a synthetically hazed image from [SOTS Outdoor](https://www.kaggle.com/wwwwwee/dehaze) dataset.
+    - Input is a synthetically hazed image from [SOTS Outdoor and Indoor](https://www.kaggle.com/wwwwwee/dehaze) dataset.
 Output is a dehazed image.

 - How
     - *Architecture*